hubbleui/framework/src/docs/05_surfaces/04_frontdrop.md

 ---

-### KeepEdge
+### Peekable

 By default, the Frontdrop element will hide completely when collapsed.
-You can make the a frontdrop collapse to an edge by passing `keepEdge: true` in the options.
+You can make the a frontdrop collapse to an edge by passing `peekable: true` in the options.
 This allows a remain persistent through user-actions.

 <div class="code-content-example">
     <div class="iphone-case">